cerlymarco/linear-tree/README.md

 # linear-tree
 A python library to build Model Trees with Linear Models at the leaves.

+linear-tree provides also the implementations of _LinearForest_ and _LinearBoost_ inspired from [these works](https://github.com/cerlymarco/linear-tree#references).

 ## Overview
 **Linear Trees** combine the learning ability of Decision Tree with the predictive and explicative power of Linear Models.
 Like in tree-based algorithms, the data are split according to simple decision rules.
 The goodness of slits is evaluated in gain terms fitting Linear Models in the nodes.
 This implies that the models in the leaves are linear instead of constant approximations like in classical Decision Trees.

+**Linear Forests** generalizes the well known Random Forests by combining Linear Models with the same Random Forests.
+The key idea is to use the strength of Linear Models to improve the nonparametric learning ability of tree-based algorithms.
+Firstly, a Linear Model is fitted on the whole dataset, then a Random Forest is trained on the same dataset but using the residuals of the previous steps as target.
+The final predictions are the sum of the raw linear predictions and the residuals modeled by the Random Forest.

-**Linear Boosting**, available in linear-tree package, is a two stage learning process.
+**Linear Boosting** is a two stage learning process.
 Firstly, a linear model is trained on the initial dataset to obtains predictions.
 Secondly, the residuals of the previous step are modeled with a decision tree using all the available features.
 The tree identifies the path leading to highest error (i.e. the worst leaf).
 The leaf contributing to the error the most is used to generate a new binary feature to be used in the first stage.
 The iterations continue until a certain stopping criterion is met.

-**linear-tree is developed to be fully integrable with scikit-learn**. ```LinearTreeRegressor``` and ```LinearTreeClassifier``` are provided as scikit-learn _BaseEstimator_.
-They are wrappers that build a decision tree on the data fitting a linear estimator from ```sklearn.linear_model```. ```LinearBoostRegressor``` and ```LinearBoostClassifier``` are available also as _TransformerMixin_ in order to be integrated, in any pipeline, also for  automated features engineering.
+**linear-tree is developed to be fully integrable with scikit-learn**. ```LinearTreeRegressor``` and ```LinearTreeClassifier``` are provided as scikit-learn _BaseEstimator_ to build a decision tree using linear estimators. ```LinearForestRegressor``` and ```LinearForestClassifier``` use the _RandomForest_ from sklearn to model residuals. ```LinearBoostRegressor``` and ```LinearBoostClassifier``` are available also as _TransformerMixin_ in order to be integrated, in any pipeline, also for  automated features engineering.
 All the models available in [sklearn.linear_model](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model) can be used as base learner.

 ## Installation
 ```shell